Hifumi1337/Gotta-Catch-em-All-Room/README.md

 Let's see if we can find any login credentials for a root user to gain access to our last root flag!

-Definitely a weird directory in '/Videos/' on the Pokemon user's system.
+A weird directory in '/Videos/' on the Pokemon user's system.

 **Absolute path: 'Gotta/Catch/Them/ALL!'**